diegoqueres/skifree-kaboomjs/README.md

 # skifree-kaboomjs

-This is a Skifree game develop in a tutorial by [Ania Kubów](https://www.youtube.com/c/AniaKub%C3%B3w).
+This is a Skifree game developed in a tutorial by [Ania Kubów](https://www.youtube.com/c/AniaKub%C3%B3w).
 It was develop using Kaboom js library.

 Video tutorial: [Let's code Skifree in JavaScript and Kaboom.js!](https://youtu.be/u5aD3lHrAaQ).